Once accused Democratic State Reps. Welch, Rita stay mum on #MeToo

 Rita’s late father, John Rita, Sr., once served as mayor of Blue Island.
 Rose also served as a Blue Island alderman.

-Robert’s brother, John Rita, Jr., retired from Cook County, now earns $90,000 working for the city of Blue Island.
+Robert’s brother, John Rita, Jr., who retired from Cook County, now earns $90,000 working for the city of Blue Island.
 His sister is a Blue Island alderman who works for Cook County.

 As reported by the Better Government Association, the City of Blue Island gets its health insurance from Mesirow Financial, which employs Madigan’s son, Andrew.